a-castellano/toggl-jira-work-logger/README.md

 	With the following duration: 7 minutes.
 	What did you do? -> Fix some issues

-	Set visibility (default is public):
+	Set visibility (default is  public)
+	Role or group (leave empty if you do not want to change it):

+	Role or group (leave empty if you do not want to change it):

 Issue IT-762 Test issue
 	Started at 2018-04-05T16:30:15+00:00